 The nearest main airport to Arches National Park is Salt Lake City.
 It’s about a 3 hour and 45-minute drive.
 It is worth staying in Salt Lake City to break your journey.
 If you are wondering what to do in Salt Lake City, check out this list of things to do.

 Do you have any stories of Arches National Park or additional tips for the Devil’s Garden Trail that should be included ?
 I’d love to hear them.
-Comment below.
+Join my private Facebook group National Parks Collectors and comment and let me know.

 If you liked this post, please share the love and Pin it to your Hikes and National Parks boards!